Empress Kōken: Second reign

 Among Shōtoku's first acts upon reassuming the throne was to reverse Nakamaro's name changes to political posts, changing them back to Japanese from their Chinese equivalents.
 She expanded the imperial guard, which she placed under the command of Fujiwara no Kurajimaro, who had become her chief military commander.
 She organized a number of reforms favoring Buddhist temples; she restricted the amount of land aristocrats and non-Buddhist institutions could privately own, and established separate lines of command for secular and Buddhist affairs.
 These were organized under distinct and parallel hierarchies of ministers and advisors.
 She also instituted policies aimed at promoting economic stability; she granted amnesties from tribute for provinces experiencing poor harvests and famine conditions, confiscated and distributed rice paddies from aristocrats to resolve shortages of public farmland, and established systems for farmers to raise complaints against local governors.
 These reforms angered both courtiers and the provincial nobility, as land rents had become a major source of income for much of the aristocracy.

-Shōtoku never appointed a crown prince during her second reign, publishing an edict in late 764 stating that she would take some time to select an heir, and would not follow the will of her courtiers in this matter.
+Shōtoku never appointed an heir during her second reign, publishing an edict in late 764 stating that she would take some time to select an heir, and would not follow the will of her courtiers in this matter.

 "Those who serve me—whether of high, middle, or low rank—often say, 'To stabilize the realm, decide upon a crown prince and everyone will be tranquil and harmonious.'
 However, I have not appointed anyone as yet because the one who people call worthy is not always so.
 If someone that Heaven will not accept is named, he will not succeed and will be destroyed.
 As I reflect on it, this office is not something to be decided by a human.
 Neither is it attainable by violence or coercion.
 I alone am Heaven's heir, and I will decide about a successor."